luomus/finbif/docs/news/index.md

 # Changelog

-## finbif 0.9.12.9000
+## finbif 0.9.13

-- This is the current development version.
+### MINOR IMPROVEMENTS

+- Package now uses version 1 of upstream API.
+- A collection ID Qname is used if there is no collection code.

+### BUG FIXES

+- Fixed an error in the formatting of iso8061 dates.
+- Fixed an error triggered if collection code is requested without institution code.

 ## finbif 0.9.12